 Animal & Dog Bites

-Each dog, like people, have different personalities.
+New Orleans best dog bite lawyer know that each dog, like people, have different personalities.
 Different experiences in life mold us into whatever we will ultimately become.
 The same is also true of dogs.
 Some dogs may be more prone to bite another person.
 A dog may have been abused, shy, sick, old, afraid, excited, or ill-trained which are all reasons that a dog may bite.
-Generally, an owner assumes the responsibility for their dogs behavior and is liable for the damage their dog occasions.
+Louisiana's best dog bite attorneys will tell you that generally, an owner assumes the responsibility for their dogs behavior and is liable for the damage their dog occasions.

 There are two doctrines of law that may be relied on when imposing liability on a dog owner whose dog has caused damage or injury to another through biting.
 There is the "One Bite Rule" and the doctrine of strict liability.
 Each state has adopted one or the other to govern dog bite cases.
 The states that employ the doctrine of strict liability have created "dog bite statutes" However, if the statute is vague or does not provide enough guidance for a court to make a solid decision, the "One Bite Rule" may also be considered.
 Additionally, all courts, regardless of the state or rule, will likely consider jurisprudence if presented in a favorable manner by counsel.